OmShetgaonkar/Hackoff4_SatDefenders/Readme.md

-# Python code to generate a README.md file for your project

-content = """
 # Satellite Image Analysis for Border Monitoring

 This project focuses on detecting and classifying objects such as tanks and infrastructure in satellite images to support real-time monitoring and surveillance near border areas.
 The custom object detection model uses YOLOv5, trained on the **xView** dataset, to identify items of interest, helping enhance border security by tracking movements, constructions, and infrastructure.